“What are your thoughts on different sanders and when to use them?”

 Personally, I mainly use my belt sander for big jobs like tables or dressers that might have a lot of paint on them or heavy varnish that I want to take back to raw wood.

 At the moment, I’m using a Ryobi Belt Sander similar to this one:

-I have made plenty of mistakes while “learning” the art of sanding, including gouges in the wood and the round “brrr” marks (haha – my technical term) that are highlighted even MORE when you stain them.
+Plenty of mistakes have been made while I’ve “learned” the art of sanding, including gouges in the wood and the round “brrr” marks (haha – my technical term) that are highlighted even MORE when you stain them.
 I’ve even had to sand it all back again because it was so noticeable.
 So practice, practice, practice is the key!

 The Medium Duty Sander:

-I use the orbital for medium jobs that I need to rid of lightly painted or varnished surfaces or just to smooth a rough piece of timber or trim.
-I’m currently using an Ozito orbital sander for my medium jobs similar to this one, or if you’re in the USA or Canada, check out these brands that would be equivalent in your area.
+The orbital sander is a tool I use for medium jobs where I need to rid of lightly painted or varnished surfaces or just to smooth a rough piece of timber or trim.
+In Australia, Black & Decker is a well known solid brand of sander that would be great for medium jobs similar to this one (pictured which comes as a 4-in-1 multi-sander & converts from an orbital to a mouse type easily), or if you’re in the USA or Canada, check out these brands that would be equivalent in your area.

 I often use this after I’ve used the heavy duty belt sander, for a more controlled finish, then applying finer gauges or grits of the round disc sandpaper grips to get a smoother finish when I’m sanding to bare wood.

 NOTE: There’s an important fact you need to consider when using the orbital sander.
 Since the sanding grit moves in a circular motion, it is cutting across the grain of the wood and this will often lead to round sander marks or grooves in your surface.
 You will need to finish with a finishing sander or mouse sander in order to move along the grain.
 Sometimes these round marks will show pretty badly in your finished work, especially if you plan to stain the surface.
 The stain sits in the grooves, making them more noticeable.